 The version that TheatreUNCA will bring to the Belk Theatre stage is War of the Worlds – The 1938 Radio Script, a drama by Howard E. Koch, given a new interpretation by guest director Kirstin Leigh Daniel.
 Students Connor Harmsworth and Jarrett Lefler will be the “Foley” artists – providing the sound effects that were the staple of the golden age of radio.
 Completing the cast will be students Geordie Bailey, Marcus Christensen, Jack Cook, Morgan Fuller, Tori Isenhour, Alex Levine and Bri Stewart, and local stage mainstay, George Heard of the chemistry faculty.

 War of the Worlds is produced by special arrangement with Playscripts, Inc. (www.playscripts.com)

-Mary Zimmerman’s Metamorphoses, based on Ovid’s 15-book mythological poetic narrative, will be directed by senior Grace Siplon, with a design crew also made of up senior drama majors.
-The all-student cast will be Mae Tesh, Raina Trent, William Buffkin, Bjorn Goller-Hagood, Louise Gilbert, Grace Derenne, Angus Thrower, Kelsey Hamilton, Alyssa Vincent and Harris Middlesworth.
+Metamorphoses, based on Ovid’s 15-book mythological poetic narrative, written and originally directed by Mary Zimmerman, will be directed at Belk Theatre by senior Grace Siplon, with a design crew also made of up senior drama majors.
+The all-student cast will be Mae Tesh, Raina Trent, William Buffkin, Bjorn Goller-Hagood, Louise Gilbert, Grace Derenne, Angus Thrower, Alyssa Vincent and Harris Middlesworth.